BASTEXT

 Selects the filename to write the output to.
 If the filename is not given, or is given as "-", the listings will be output on the standard output device (normally the console).

-Please note that the MS-DOS and OS/2 versions (EMX compiled) uses / (slash) as parameter character.
+Please note that the MS-DOS and OS/2 versions (EMX compiled) and Windows versions (Visual C) uses / (slash) as parameter character.

 EXAMPLES